Qatar National Bank's 2019 net profit up 4%, beats forecast

-Jan 14 (Reuters) - Qatar National Bank, the Gulf’s biggest bank by assets, on Tuesday posted a 4% rise in annual profit, beating analysts’ forecasts, as earnings were boosted by a double-digit growth in loans.
+(Reuters) - Qatar National Bank (QNBK.QA), the Gulf’s biggest bank by assets, on Tuesday posted a 4% rise in annual profit, beating analysts’ forecasts, as earnings were boosted by a double-digit growth in loans.

 QNB reported a net profit of 14.4 billion riyals ($3.95 billion) in 2019, up from 13.8 billion riyals in 2018, it said in a statement.